raghuldav/XGBoost-NN-for-Airbnb/README.md

 NN_v2 improves stability and accuracy compared to NN_v1 in many cities, especially where data is moderately sized, but still does not surpass XGBoost.

-Conclusion at city level:

-XGBoost dominates both neural networks across all 12 cities, combining accuracy and stability.
+All twelve cities show that XGBoost outperformed the two models based on neural network design in Total Model accuracy and performance stability through proactive model validation via several techniques.

 ### 5.2.
-Each of the listed cities fall into one of three tiers, based on their population size, as shown below:

- Big Tier Cities are: Los Angeles, New York City, San Francisco, and Chicago.
+Relative to their overall populations, the ranking of the cities is based on their relative population sizes.
+The cities are divided into three categories according to population size.

+The cities categorized as part of the Top Tier are: Chicago, New York, San Francisco & Los Angeles.

- Medium Tier Cities are: Austin, Denver, Portland, and Seattle.
+The Medium Tier Cities are: Austin, Denver, Portland & Seattle.

- The small tier cities are located in Asheville, Columbus, Salem, and Santa Cruz County.
+The cities in the Small Tier are: Asheville, Columbus, Salem & Santa Cruz County.

-Training data for XGBoost, NN_v1, and NN_v2 were combined and grouped in the notebooks for each tier.
+Training data for XGBoost, NN_v1 & NN_v2 have been combined and organized into separate notebooks for each of the tiers.

-#### Results Summary:
+#### Summary and conclusion of Results:

-**Big Tier**: The XGBoost model has been and will be the best scoring R square and lowest RMSE.
-The NN_v1 and NN_v2 score the same but do not score as well as the XGBoost model.
+The XGBoost model had the highest R-squared score and lowest root-mean-square error (RMSE) score.
+Both NN_v1 and NN_v2 had the same score, but did not reach the XGBoost level of score.

-**Medium Tier:** XGBoost again provided the best results, with the NN_v2 model performing slightly higher than the NN_v1 model.
-Both NN models significantly trailed compared with XGBoost.
+In the Medium Tier, the XGBoost also provided the highest R-squared score again.
+The NN_v2 was slightly better than the NN_v1.
+NN_v1 & NN_v2 both fell significantly short of the XGBoost in terms of score.

-**Small Tier:** XGBoost significantly outperformed both NN models due to the noisy distribution and small amount of data available to both NN models.
+In the Small Tier, the XGBoost model outperformed both NN models by considerable margins due to the relatively small and noisy data set available to both NN models.

-#### Conclusion by Tier:
+#### Overall Conclusion by Tier:

-XGBoost outperformed the composite tier of large, medium, and small data.
-The NN models can improve with larger amounts of data but still display lower predictive performance and robusticity when compared with XGBoost.
+The XGBoost model outperforms the totality of large, medium & small data.
+The NN models would receive improvement as they are provided with larger data sets, but they would still have a substantially lower predictive performance level than the XGBoost Model.

 ### 5.3.
 Cross-Tier Neural Network Generalization**